joergkrause/nyaf/docs/md/docs/forms/overview.md

 constructor() {
   super();
+  this.model.scope = new Model();
-  this.modelProxy = this.model.setScope(new Model());
+  this.modelProxy = this.model.scope;
 }
 ~~~

-The function `setScope()` takes an instance, wraps this into a `Proxy`, assigns the binders , and returns the `Proxy`.
+The setter `scope` takes an instance, wraps this into a `Proxy`, assigns the binders, and the getter returns the `Proxy`.
 Changes to the model will now reflect in bound HTML elements immediately.

 ## Validation